bhrutledge/exploring-venv/slides.md

 ???

-- Created and `cd`'d into directory for us
+- Created venv, project directory, and `cd`'d into project for us

 --